{display: table} for IE6 and IE7

 Performance tips

-DIV#navinstead of just#nav).
-In this case, the selector will match to source element, but not to table that is already generated from source element.
-Protection from looping is provided (emulation script automatically shuts down itself if element to be converted to table is already table), but preventing another unneeded emulation iteration will improve performance anyway. - To make HTC component cached in browser without downloading it again and again with each page, webserver should return correct
+• To avoid repeated applying HTC component to generated table, it makes sense to include tag name of original element into CSS selector of rule used for attaching display-table.htc (for example, DIV#nav instead of just #nav).
+In this case, the selector will match original element, but not table that is already generated from the original element.
+Protection from looping is provided (emulation script automatically shuts down itself if element to be converted to table is already table), but preventing another unneeded emulation iteration will improve performance anyway.